-Further, Applicants claiming exemption or preferential rate from any applicable tax shall also be required to submit the following documentary proof of its tax-exempt or preferential status together with this Application to Purchase:
+Applicants claiming exemption or preferential rate from any applicable tax shall also be required to submit the following documentary proof of its tax-exempt or preferential status together with the Application to Purchase:

-- Certified true copy of the (dated no earlier than required to be considered valid under applicable tax regulations at the relevant time) current and valid original tax exemption certificate, ruling or opinion issued by the BIR confirming the exemption or preferential rate; - (ii) A duly notarized undertaking (in the prescribed form and substance by Phoenix) declaring and warranting that the same Commercial Paper Holder named in the tax exemption certificate described in (a) above, is specifically exempt from the relevant tax or is subject to a preferential tax rate for the relevant tax, undertaking to immediately notify Phoenix and the Registrar of any suspension or revocation of its tax exemption certificates or preferential rate entitlement and agreeing to indemnify and hold Phoenix, the Registrar and the Paying Agent free and harmless against any claims, actions, suits and liabilities resulting from the non-withholding of the required tax; and - (iii) Such other documentary requirements as may be required by Phoenix, the Registrar or the Paying Agent under the applicable regulations of the relevant taxing or other authorities, which for purposes of claiming tax treaty withholding rate benefits shall include a duly accomplished Certificate of Residence for Tax Treaty Relief (CORTT) Form prescribed in Revenue Memorandum Order No. 8-17, evidence of the applicability of a tax treaty provision, a consularized proof of the Commercial Paper Holder's legal domicile in the relevant treaty state, and confirmation acceptable to the Issuer that the Commercial Paper Holder is not doing business in the Philippines; provided further that, upon submission of reasonable evidence of exemption or preferential rate entitlement of the Applicant to the Registrar, all sums payable by Phoenix to tax exempt entities shall be paid in full without deductions for taxes, duties, assessments or government charges from and to the extent which the Commercial Paper Holder has adequately evidenced exemption. - (c) Registrar
+- (i) Certified true copy of the (dated no earlier than required to be considered valid under applicable tax regulations at the relevant time) current and valid original tax exemption certificate, ruling or opinion issued by the BIR confirming the exemption or preferential rate.
+For this purpose, a tax exemption certificate or ruling shall be deemed "valid, current and subsisting" if it has not been more than 3 years since the date of issuance thereof; - (ii) A duly notarized undertaking (in the prescribed form) declaring and warranting that the same Commercial Paper Holder named in the tax exemption certificate described in (a) above, is specifically exempt from the relevant tax or is subject to a preferential tax rate for the relevant tax, undertaking to immediately notify Phoenix and the Registrar of any suspension or revocation of its tax exemption certificates or preferential rate entitlement and agreeing to indemnify and hold Phoenix, the

+Registrar and the Paying Agent free and harmless against any claims, actions, suits and liabilities resulting from the non-withholding of the required tax; and

+- (iii) Such other documentary requirements as may be reasonably required by the Issuer or the Registrar or Paying Agent under the applicable regulations of the relevant taxing or other authorities, which for purposes of claiming tax treaty withholding rate benefits shall include a duly accomplished Certificate of Residence for Tax Treaty Relief (CORTT) Form prescribed in Revenue Memorandum Order No. 8-17, evidence of the applicability of a tax treaty provision, a consularized proof of the Commercial Paper Holder's legal domicile in the relevant treaty state, and confirmation acceptable to the Issuer that the Commercial Paper Holder is not doing business in the Philippines. - (c) Registrar